dristiroy/CGM-project/README.md

 besides all the logical codes many other funtions are also use for graphical instance

-there is a funtion called shohidminar which draws the figure of shohidminar and it is shown on the game interface. for graphical interface of plane function plane is called...
+there is a function called shohidminar which draws the figure of shohidminar and it is shown on the game interface. for graphical interface of plane function plane is called...
-For draw houses house funtions is called
+For draw houses house functions is called

-all of those dawing shapes are repeatedly appeare on the screen and made a game interface which we genrally call game UI.
+all of those drawing shapes are repeatedly appear on the screen and made a game interface which we generally call game UI.

 thats how this 3D plane game projects works with graphics and logic.